Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Fermi -LAT limits

 In Fig. \ref{fig:gammaweb_ackermann} we show the comparison of our simulation to the upper limits by \citet{Ackermann2014}.
-The top panel shows the ratio between thermal pressure and CR proton pressure $X_\mathrm{cr} = \frac{P_\mathrm{CR,p}}{P_\mathrm{th}}$.
-Dots indicate the pressure ratio averaged over the whole cluster volume within $r_{200}$, while crosses indicate the ratio when only accounting for gas particles that also contain a CR proton population.
-We further define a rescaling factor $\chi$ as the ratio between these two pressure ratios
+The top panel shows the ratio of the volume-averaged thermal pressure and CRp pressure $\langle X_\mathrm{CR}\rangle_V = \frac{\langle P_\mathrm{CR,p}\rangle_V}{\langle P_\mathrm{th}\rangle_V}$.
+Within our modeling, gas particles may not contain CR populations for three (numerical) reasons: \begin{itemize} \item They have passed through an accretion shock before $z=4$ when our CR solver is activated. \item They have only experienced shocks with $\mathcal{M}_s < 2.25$ and therefore the acceleration efficiency was zero. \item The on-the-fly shock finder did not capture the shock the particle experienced. \end{itemize} We therefore defined a rescaling factor $\chi$ as the ratio of these two pressure ratios,

+This can be understood as an upper limit within our pure shock-acceleration framework for CRps.
+The lines indicate the logarithmic average of the respective values. $P_\mathrm{CR,p}$ can only be considered as a lower limit because of our approach of solving the distribution function in the ultra-relativistic limit.
+In the range of $\hat{p} \in [0.1, 1.0)$, this is not an exact approximation and leads to an underestimation of the pressure \citep[see discussion in][]{Girichidis2020}.

+For the most massive clusters, the volume-averaged ratio of CRs and thermal pressure lies two to three orders of magnitude below the currently observed limits.
+This is driven by only a fraction of the gas in the simulation carrying a CR population, which is a direct result of our model for CR acceleration (we discuss this in more detail in Sect.~\ref{sec:gammaweb_shockfinder}).
+When we only consider the average within gas particles that do carry a CR population (crosses in Fig.~\ref{fig:gammaweb_ackermann}), the average pressure ratio is pushed to within one to two orders of magnitude of the current limits.
+This agrees with analytic solutions of our employed CR acceleration model \citep[see Fig. 5 in][]{Boess2023} when we take into account that most shocks show a shock obliquity $\theta_B \gg 0^\circ$ (see Fig. 13 in \synchweb).

+The middle panel shows the $\gamma$-ray flux within $r_{200}$ as calculated at the same viewpoint used for the full-sky projections in \citet{Dolag2023}.
+The flux in the most massive clusters is three to four orders of magnitude below the upper limits found in \citet{Pinzke2011, Ackermann2014}.

+To exclude the impact of differences between the simulated and observed distances to clusters, we converted the observed $\gamma$-ray flux into an intrinsic luminosity by using the reported redshifts in \citet{Ackermann2014} \citep[similar to][]{Ha2020}.
+Similarly to the pressure ratio, we find a total luminosity that is two to three orders of magnitude below the observational limit.